dcunited001/dcunited001.github.io/_drafts/a-speculative-history-of-five-thousand-bc-2.md

 Once people discovered that metal could melt through the application of heat, they probably tried burning lots of things.
-As villages became bigger and trade routes extended further, people's interest in burning things remained steadfast.
+As villages became bigger and trade routes extended further, one thing remained
+constant: people's interest in burning things remained steadfast.
 They wanted to burn more things, exotic things they'd never seen before were best.

 > What would happen if we burned this new green rock?
 Would that
 > melt?

 Hopefully it didn't explode.
+That was always really cool though, for sure.
+You never knew when it was going to happen.
+Like gambling.
+You never know when you'll hit the jackpot, but holy shit.
+When those bells and whistles start going off, you know you got something good.

 Perhaps more important than finding new things to burn was finding something which could burn hotter.
 This opened new doors for